Tag: Cape May NJ Museums

 It is an fascinating little home that was built somewhere between 1730 to 1760.
 The original house no one is too sure if it had been built for the original owner or had been there and added on to as the records for the age of the house are unclear.

-The home consists of two small downstairs room filled with period furniture and decorations and there is an upstairs with three small rooms that is closed to the public.
+The home consists of two small downstairs room filled with period furniture and decorations and there is an upstairs with three small rooms that have just opened up to the public.
 The front room Mr. Hughes used as a tavern that he kept open until almost the 1800’s.
 He had catered to a growing whaling industry that needed some form of entertainment in this quiet town that was isolated from the rest of the state.

 The front of the house is decorated as tavern to greet guests.
 There were tables filled with games and items that would have catered to the trade but still you knew you were in someone’s home.
 There are vintage card tables, board games and some household items.